gcallah/work/chaps/weber.md

 - Acemoglu D. & Robinson J. A. (2012). *Why Nations Fail: The Origins of Power, Prosperity, and Poverty*.
 New York: Currency.

+- Becker, G. (2009).
+"The Continuing Path of Distortion: The Protestant Ethic and Max Weber’s School Enrolment Statistics".
+*Acta Sociologica*, Volume 52, Issue 3 195-301

 - Braudel, F. (1977) *Afterthoughts on Material Civilization and Capitalism*.
 Baltimore: Johns Hopkins University Press.

 - Callahan G. (2007).
 "Ideal types and the historical method". *Collingwood and British Idealism Studies* 53–68.

 - Campbell C. (2018). *The Romantic Ethic and the Spirit of Modern Consumerism* (New extended).
 Palgrave Macmillan.

+- Weber, Max.
+Trans.
+Stephen Kalberg.
+2011. *The Protestant Ethic and the Spirit of Capitalism*.
+New York: Oxford University Press.